Catamaran vs Monohull: Which Should You Charter or Buy?

 Space, Sailing, and Expenses

 Catamarans have about 1.2 times the space of a monohull.
-In other words, a 40-foot cat should have the deck and interior space of a 50-foot monohull so you can charter a shorter cat and still have plenty of room.
-Cats usually have large cockpits that become social hubs, some have flybridges that add deck space, and they have biminis that protect you from rain and sun so you’re not doused in afternoon squalls or baked to a crisp in the tropics.
+In other words, a 40-foot catamaran should have the deck and interior space of a 50-foot monohull, so you can charter a shorter cat and still have plenty of room.
+Catamarans usually have large cockpits that serve as social hubs, flybridges that add deck space, and biminis that protect you from rain and sun so you’re not doused in afternoon squalls or baked to a crisp in the tropics.

-Cats also have more interior space with up to four cabins even in a vessel under 40 feet.
-These usually provide easier berth access and they have hull windows with opening portlights so you get better air and light even down in the staterooms.
-Also, on a cat, the cabins are usually better separated for more privacy.
+Catamarans also have more interior space and even a vessel under 40 feet can have up to four cabins.
+They usually provide easier berth access and have hull windows with opening portlights so you get better air and light even down in the staterooms.
+Also, on a catamaran, the cabins are usually better separated for more privacy.

-On the other hand, if you don’t need the space (for example, if you’re chartering just as a couple) a monohull will be both easier to manage shorthanded and cheaper to charter.
-Even small cats are big and so is their gear.
-Hoisting the mainsail on a cat without an electric winch can be a job for two big guys while almost anyone can raise the main sail on a 40-foot monohull.
+On the other hand, if you don’t need the space (for example, if you’re chartering as a couple) a monohull will be both easier to manage shorthanded and cheaper to charter.
+Even small catamarans are big and so is their gear.
+Hoisting the mainsail on a cat without an electric winch can be a job for two big guys while almost anyone can raise the mainsail on a 40-foot monohull.
 Also, the pressures on big sails can be intimidating so when sailing shorthanded, a monohull may be the better choice.

-There’s also the pure sailing aspect.
+There’s also the pure sailing aspect to consider.
 Although cats sail beautifully downwind or on a beam reach, they’re not known for their snappy tacks or their ability to make good progress when close-hauled.
-Monohulls, on the other hand, tend to sail well even upwind and provide more of a sailing purist experience.
+Monohulls, on the other hand, tend to sail well even upwind and provide more of a purist sailing experience.

 Finally, monohulls are more affordable to charter than catamarans but they’re getting scarce.
-You can still find plenty of monohulls to charter in the Mediterranean -- including in Croatia and Greece and many more! - but in the Caribbean, expect to find more catamarans.
+You can still find plenty of monohulls to charter in the Mediterranean — including in popular destinations like Croatia and Greece — but in the Caribbean, you can expect to find more catamarans.

 Motion, Maneuvering, and Draft

 Some people love the motion of a monohull – the rhythmic swaying under sail.
-Others turn green, especially when the boat heels or they spend time below when the boat is on its ear.
-Cats have a different motion.
-Downwind with following or quartering seas, cats tend to waddle, but since cats don’t heel (much) they generally induce less seasickness.
+Others turn green, especially when the boat heels or they spend time below deck when the boat is on its ear.
+Catamarans have a different motion.
+Downwind with following or quartering seas, catamarans tend to waddle, but since they don’t heel (much), they generally induce less seasickness.
 This is key if you’re chartering with friends and family who have delicate stomachs or with kids and older folks who may not be steady on their feet.
 You also don’t have to be as vigilant when stowing your stuff on a cat since they tend to stay upright.

-On the other hand, cats slam.
+On the other hand, catamarans slam.
 When heading upwind in a seaway, most cats tend to hobbyhorse and slam the bridge deck into head seas.
-A monohull will usually slice through waves more efficiently and even if you motorsail, a monohull will need less power (and therefore less fuel) to push through oncoming waves.
+A monohull will usually slice through waves more efficiently, and even if you motorsail, a monohull will need less power (and therefore less fuel) to push through oncoming waves.

 Docking and maneuvering is a toss-up between one hull and two.
 Monohulls have the advantage in Med mooring situations (which are used all over the Mediterranean and in some parts of the Caribbean) where you back up to a dock.
-They simply require less space on a quay than cats that can be twice as wide.
+They simply require less space on a quay than catamarans, which can be twice as wide.
 But, when backing into a tight space with a cross breeze, there’s nothing like a cat with its twin screws set 20 feet apart to provide better control and maneuvering.
 There’s no need for a bow thruster on a cat so you’ll look like a pro whether pulling up to a fuel dock, Med mooring on a crowded quay, or keeping station in a blow while anchoring.
-Maneuvering is almost always easier with two engines so cats have it all over monohulls whether going forward, backward, or sideways.
+Maneuvering is almost always easier with two engines, giving catamarans a clear advantage over monohulls when moving forward, backward, or even sideways.

-Finally, if you’re chartering in shallow waters like in the Bahamas or Seychelles, a cat will serve you well.
+Finally, if you’re chartering in shallow waters like the Bahamas or Seychelles, a catamaran will serve you well.
 Cats have shallower drafts and can get into more places.
 An extra foot under the keel can save your whole vacation.

 Placing a Yacht in Charter

 The availability of monohulls versus catamarans varies by destination.
-In Europe, they have more monohulls in charter because Europeans are purists and continue to be devotees of single-hull sailing.
-However, in the Caribbean and Bahamas, cats dominate due to their warm-weather appeal and shallow drafts.
+In Europe, monohulls are still more popular in charter because Europeans tend to be sailing purists and continue to be devotees of single-hull sailing (although catamarans have gained popularity in recent years).
+However, in the Caribbean and Bahamas, catamarans dominate due to their warm-weather appeal and shallow drafts.
 This is a consideration if you’re contemplating purchasing a yacht and placing it in the charter.
 Cats are more expensive, so they generate more income for the owner (depending on location).
-The demand for catamarans in the charter is growing rapidly so it’s likely your boat will be chartered more often, even during the shoulder season.
+The demand for catamarans in charter is growing rapidly, so it’s likely your boat will be chartered more often, even during the shoulder season.

 If you need guidance, Navigare Yachting can help!
-We'll walk you through what kind of boat is best for the location you’re considering, we’ll help with outfitting the boat so it’s a popular choice for charter, we’ll guide you through the purchasing, financing, and insurance processes, and we’ll help you sell the boat at the end of the charter program.
+We'll walk you through what kind of boat is best suited for the location you’re considering.
+We will also help with outfitting the boat so it’s a popular choice for charter and guide you through the purchasing, financing, and insurance processes.
+We’ll even help you sell the boat at the end of the charter program.

-There’s no right or wrong choice between a catamaran and a monohull and your needs may vary by destination and who you bring along.
-If you’re looking at a boat in the charter as an investment, we will help you figure out the pros and cons and then you can enjoy chartering and owning -- regardless of how many hulls you choose.
+There’s no right or wrong choice between a catamaran and a monohull, and your needs may vary by destination and who you bring along.
+If you’re looking at placing a boat in a charter management program as an investment, we will help you figure out the pros and cons, so that you can enjoy chartering and owning a boat — regardless of how many hulls it has.

 Continue your research: explore Navigare Yachting's ownership programs.